 Address: Plantage Middenlaan 2a

-We come from a period in which we may have seen the park more often than we like.
-After all, they were the public places that city dwellers could still visit during the lockdown.
-This is no reason to skip the parks in June, on the contrary, make sure they are on your list.
+There is no reason to skip the parks in July, on the contrary, make sure they are on your list.
 There is probably no better month, we know it’s open for debate, than this first month of summer when everything is in bloom.
 These are the most beautiful green spots in the city where you often literally walk under a green roof of trees, plants and shrubs.

 Moreover, it is getting warmer, and on warmer days you want nothing more than to be outside.
 Either for a walk, a picnic or a bike ride.
 The parks are a perfect place for that, with their lawns where you can meet many a city dweller in the summer, or one who passes by while doing sports.
 Visit the Vondelpark or the cultural Westerpark in Amsterdam West for a cup of coffee, a beer or glass of wine or simply as a place to enjoy the sun.